FairpoolDEX/contracts/Market-Crash-Protection.md

 1. You put 20000 USDT into LINK-USDT-31-AUG-2021-10.0000 contract.
     1. "LINK-USDT-31-AUG-2021-10.0000" means "LINK-USDT contract that expires on 31 Aug 2021 and provides a [guaranteed price](#guaranteed-price) of 10.0000 USDT per LINK on or before that the expiration date".
     1. 20000 USDT are locked until 31 Aug 2021 (but you can use [Super-Yield](#super-yield) to continue earning).
-1. You receive 2000 [protection tokens](#protection-token) (20000 USDT deposit / 10.0000 [guaranteed price](#guaranteed-price)).
+1. You receive 2000 protection units (20000 USDT deposit / 10.0000 [guaranteed price](#guaranteed-price)).
-    1. Each protection token gives the right to sell 1 LINK for 10 USDT on or before 31 Aug 2021.
+    1. Each protection unit gives the right to sell 1 LINK for 10 USDT on or before 31 Aug 2021.
-    1. Protection tokens are divisible (for example, you can use 0.5 protection tokens).
+    1. Protection units are divisible (for example, you can use 0.5 protection units).
-1. You sell 2000 protection tokens for 2000 USDT total (10% premium on 20000 USDT deposit until 31 Aug 2021 = 40% premium per year, equivalent to 40% APY).
+1. You sell 2000 protection units for 2000 USDT total (10% premium on 20000 USDT deposit until 31 Aug 2021 = 40% premium per year, equivalent to 40% APY).
-    1. We will open a Uniswap market for protection tokens.
+    1. Protection units can be traded within our smart contract via limit orders.
 1. You enable [Super-Yield](#super-yield) and forward 20000 USDT to a [Yearn yVault](#yearn-yvault) that provides 30% APY in addition to premium (70% APY total).
 1. You wait until 31 Aug 2021.
 1. You withdraw from [MCP contract](#market-crash-protection-contract).
 1. You gain:
     1. 1500 USDT yield from Yearn.
-    1. 2000 USDT premium from traders for selling the protection tokens.
+    1. 2000 USDT premium from traders for selling protection.
     1. 20000 USDT or 2000 LINK liquidity:
         1. If LINK-USDT [market price](#market-price) stays above 10.0000 [guaranteed price](#guaranteed-price), the traders will not sell LINK for USDT.
 You will receive 20000 USDT.
         1. If LINK-USDT [market price](#market-price) falls below 10.0000 [guaranteed price](#guaranteed-price), the traders will sell LINK for USDT.
 You will receive 2000 LINK.